neyneyalldayday/readMe-generator/README.md

-# good read me generator
+# a good readme generator

 ## Description

-this program will write proper readme.md files from the command line
+a program that will write professional looking projects for you following prompts

 ## Table of Contents